 I think you’ll agree with me when I say that 2020 is turning out to be the strangest year that any of us have ever experienced.
-And as authors who try to analyse events and capture the fears and feelings of our readers, it’s doubly difficult.
+And as authors who try to analyse events and capture the fears and feelings of our readers, it’s doubly difficult to write dystopian fiction.

 Ten years ago I began writing a novel while at university.
-It was a detective thriller novel, set in a dystopian world that had been ravaged by a virus.
+It was a detective crime thriller story, set in a dystopian society, in a world that had been ravaged by a virus.
 Militaries had seized control of governments and citizens lived under restricted conditions, similar to the COVID-19 lockdown.

 Strangely enough, in the novel Britain had left the EU, something I thought would never possibly happen at the time.
 I wanted it to be a wild, unusual and frightening world in which to set a detective novel.